nickbauman/fsm/README.md

 fsm
 ===

-A finite state machine implemented in Java and JavaScript.
+A Flying Spagetti Monster (finite state machine) implemented in Java and JavaScript.

-Once wiring together any FSM, printing it to a stream (ie STDOUT) will generate its documentation visually in the form of a directed graph such as a [Melior Graph](http://en.wikipedia.org/wiki/State_diagram) in [Graphviz](http://www.graphviz.org/) markup.
+The JavaScript version of this allows for you to invoke print on a composed fsm will emit to STDOUT documentation visually in the form of a directed graph such as a [Melior Graph](http://en.wikipedia.org/wiki/State_diagram) in [Graphviz](http://www.graphviz.org/) markup.